navidoptus/powerstore_backup/README.md

 ## Script Execution Flow

 1. **Daily NAS Cloning**:
-   - The script generates a read-write clone of the DR NAS server each day for backup.
+   - The script generates a writable, independent clone of the DR NAS server each day for backup.

 2. **Optional IP Assignment**:
    - Assigns an IP address in the backup VLAN if the Data Domain appliance requires network access to the clone.
 This step can be skipped if direct connectivity is available without an IP.